Key Takeaways

 On ERGO NEXT's site

 As the clear winner for most industries in contracting and construction, ERGO NEXT delivers superior value that applies to most company's work in the industry.
-It is the most affordable for low-risk contractors like painters and lawn care professionals, has by flexible by job coverage terms available making getting lower prices in an often-expensive field to insure more feasible.
+It is the most affordable contractor insurer for low-risk professionals like painters and those in lawn care, has by flexible by job coverage terms available making getting lower prices in an often-expensive field to insure more feasible.

 Buying a policy and managing it was easy in my experience as well and I got a quote and a COI in under 6 minutes, could access proof of coverage on both their website and their app easily, and was able to make simple policy changes easily, all without an agent being involved.
 However, high-risk trades like roofers will find extremely high rates with the company and coverage options they have may not be sufficient.